Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Methods

 \subsection{Wastewater observation model}

-We model the log of observed pathogen genome concentrations as realizations of the following generalized t-distribution:
+We model the log of observed pathogen genome concentrations as realizations of a generalized t-distribution: $\log{X_{t_i,j}} \sim \text{Generalized t}(\log{\left(\lambda \times I(t_{i}) + (1-\lambda) \times R1(t_{i})\right)} + \log{(\rho)}, \tau^{2}, df)$.
 Here $I(t_{i})$ is the number of currently infectious individuals at time $t_{i}$, $R1(t_{i})$ is the number of non-infectious but still shedding individuals at time $t_{i}$.
-The $t_{i}$ do not have to be regularly spaced; data can be collected at irregular intervals so long as the system of ODEs is solved at a finer resolution than the smallest interval length.
-The parameter $\lambda$ is a normalized weight representing how much each individual contributes to the true underlying pathogen genome concentrations while infectious.
+The parameter $\lambda \in (0,1)$ is a normalized weight representing how much each individual contributes to the true underlying pathogen genome concentrations while infectious (Web Section A.1.1 describes in detail how we chose the prior for this parameter).
 Parameter $\rho$ allows for flexibility in relating counts of individuals to concentrations.
 Parameter $\tau$ accounts for variation from the mean, and $df$ is the parameter governing the degrees of freedom of the t-distribution.
 We chose to use a t-distribution because wastewater data often has many outliers; a t-distribution with thicker tails should better fit the data as opposed to the normal distribution.